ultrawebb/UnknownTerritoryExhibition2014/GallerySetupProcedure.md

 1.

 #Tara Webb
-1. Turn on computer
+1. Turn on computer (make sure logged in as DMDAdmin)
 2. Turn on projector with remote
 3. Open TSPS - this will engage Kinect - there's a calibration image on the desktop.
 It's stored as a TIFF file.
 To calibrate - there's some tricks to this, but it's not a huge thing if it's totally primed.
 I will fill this info in later.
 Open Bowler_Trails app - should automatically run to the projector.
 Contingency: if app doesn't work, open Bowler_Trails in Processing and run using "Present" in the Sketch dropdown menu.
+Note: make sure mirroring is in.
+If not, it's in the System Preferences > Displays > Arrangement > check Mirror Displays
 4. Turn on switches for el-wire (2 of them)
 5. Turn on projector with remote